| | |

 11. Take a Helicopter ride

-Get the bird’s eye view high above the ground and take a 10-minute scenic flight around Green Island.
+Get the bird’s eye view high above the ground and take a 10-minute scenic flight.
 The reef system surrounding the Island is amazing from this perspective, and you won’t be disappointed.

-I wouldn’t say this is a very budget-friendly option when it comes to things to do on Green Island.
-However, it’s a brilliant way to tick off your bucket Items in Australia and see the Great Barrier Reef from the air.
+I wouldn’t say this is a very budget-friendly option, However, it’s a brilliant way to tick off your bucket Items in Australia and see the Great Barrier Reef from the air.

 How to Get there?

-There are a few different tour companies that will get you to Green Island from Cairns.
+There are a few different tour companies that will get you there from Cairns.
 These will leave from the Reef Fleet Terminal at the Marina on Pier Point Road or Spence Street.

 Most of them can be booked online, and the tickets or boarding passes will be emailed to you.
-Generally, prices will be based on your ride to Green Island and Return, but there are extra activities you can sort at the time of booking, or as soon as you get on the Island.
+Generally, prices will be based on your ferry ride & return, but there are extra activities you can sort at the time of booking, or as soon as you get on the Island.

-➡ Click to find your Green Island Tours HERE from Cairns with Get Your Guide, or More options HERE with Viator
+➡ Book Tours HERE with GYG, or HERE with Viator

 There are a few different options to choose from when booking your day trip tours.
 This depends on the following: